NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 The idea to utilize SVCB based RRs to signal capabilities was first proposed by Tim April in {{?I-D.tapril-ns2}}.

-The idea to utilize SVCB for extensible delegations (and also the idea described in this document) emerged from the DNS Hackathon at the IETF 118.
+The idea to utilize SVCB for IDELEG delegations (and also the idea described in this document) emerged from the DNS Hackathon at the IETF 118.
 The following participants contributed to this brainstorm session: Vandan Adhvaryu, Roy Arends, David Blacka, Manu Bretelle, Vladimír Čunát, Klaus Darilion, Peter van Dijk, Christian Elmerot, Bob Halley, Philip Homburg, Shumon Huque, Shane Kerr, David C Lawrence, Edward Lewis, George Michaelson, Erik Nygren, Libor Peltan, Ben Schwartz, Petr Špaček, Jan Včelák and Ralf Weber